taniaortiz0/taniaortiz0/README.md

 •	Utilized different services (Active Directory Domain Services, Remote Access Server, DHCP Server, DNS).

-•	Created a domain and admin account to administer 1000+ users.
+•	Created a domain and admin account to administer 1000+ users (Users were created using a PowerShell script).

 •	Configured Windows 11 as the Client to act as a private-internal network through DC.